Green and Dowd produce personal-bests in final home match

 Horned Frogs have just two seniors on the 2013-14 squad

 Li and Bridges are freshmen

-The 2011 CRCA Coach of the Year and 2007 NRA Distinguished College Coach of the Year, Karen Monez just completed her eighth season as the Head Coach of the nationally-recognized and highly-regarded TCU Women's Rifle program.
+The 2011 CRCA Coach of the Year and 2007 NRA Distinguished College Coach of the Year, Karen Monez just completed her ninth season as the Head Coach of the nationally-recognized and highly-regarded TCU Women's Rifle program.

-The Horned Frogs have risen to national prominence under the guidance of Monez as TCU recorded a top-five national ranking in each of the previous six seasons, including a pair of National Championships in 2010 and 2012.
+The Horned Frogs have risen to national prominence under the guidance of Monez as TCU recorded a top-five national ranking in each of the previous seven seasons, including a pair of National Championships in 2010 and 2012.

 TCU rose to the top again in 2012, riding an undefeated regular season to its second NCAA Championship in the last three seasons.
 In addition to being crowned the team champions, the squad took home the air rifle national championship for the second time in the last three seasons.
 Sarah Scherer earned her second career individual title in smallbore.
 All five shooters on the finals squad earned All-American honors, as TCU totaled nine selections between the two disciplines.